Biography & Filmography

 The Katonah Museum of Art.
 A film about three extraordinary women.

-A film about the visionary planning of the city of Palos Verdes Estates.
+A film about the visionary planning of the city of Palos Verdes Estates and its early concentration on conserving nature and open space.

 Music Video of four emerging music talents.